Explore derivatives through limits and understand the Mean Value Theorem

 Geometrically: there's a point where the tangent line is parallel to the secant connecting the endpoints.

 A special case of MVT: when f(a) = f(b), there must be a point c where f'(c) = 0 (horizontal tangent).
+Rolle's theorem is both the stepping stone to the MVT and a powerful tool for counting roots of derivatives.

 Rolle's Theorem applies!